samthor/rippleJS/README.md

 <script src="https://cdn.rawgit.com/samthor/rippleJS/v1.0.0/ripple.min.js"></script>
 ```

 rippleJS adds handlers on `document.body`, so you don't need to register any new elements as you add them to the DOM.
-It supports touch and mouse events, and includes its own CSS.
+It supports touch and mouse events (even at the same time), and includes its own CSS.

 ### Ripple Fill

-By adding the `fill` class to a `rippleJS` element, the rippler will fill to rounded corners, good for form elements with fixed size.
+By adding the `fill` class to a `rippleJS` element, the ripple will fill to rounded corners, good for form elements with fixed size.
 For example:

 ```html
 <div class="optHolder">